 The Hyatt Credit Card

 So as long as you hold the card and it stays open, your points will never expire.
-If you’re not familiar with the Chase Hyatt card, it’s one of the best hotel credit cards and comes with the following perks.

 - Bonus earning: